madmonkey71/TripleT-Flight-Firmware/README.md

    - Connect buzzer, servos, and other components to designated pins

 4. **Compile and Upload**:
-   - Select your target board (teensy40 or teensy41)
+   - Select your target board (TripleTFlight, teensy41 or teensy40)
    - Compile and upload using PlatformIO

 ## Usage